ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ### MASKS & LAYER MODES

 The idea here is that these can be searched up in L2D to prep the model faster.
+If these are on a group, it's meant to apply to all layers below (Atleast until offscreen drawing becomes adapted properly)

 ```
 _CL 			Layers that are clipped onto other layers.
 Target should be obvious from context.